spaceshelter/orbitar/docs/api/README.md

 # Orbitar API Documentation

-> Note: This documentation is based on the OpenAPI 3.0.0 schema and may not be exhaustive.
+> Note: This documentation is automatically generated and based on the OpenAPI 3.0.0 schema and may not be exhaustive.
 For the most up-to-date API information, consult the [source code](https://github.com/spaceshelter/orbitar) or use your browser's web developer tools (Network tab) to inspect requests, payloads, and responses when using the https://orbitar.space website.

 ## Table of Contents